trapatsas/datateam-challenge/README.md

   * Parse and understand the input csv.

-  * Load the ip- and airport-geolocation data into either an internal, in-memory data structure or an external in-memory database such as Redis.
+  * Load the airport-geolocation data into either an internal, in-memory data structure or an external in-memory database such as Redis.
 (HINT: if you do opt for Redis as a solution, the 'Geo' commands could be very helpful to you here!)

-  * IP block matching.
-For each incoming row (user uuid and ip address) you will need to first match an IP address to an IP block.
-For example 12.34.56.78 belongs to block 12.34.0.0/16.

   * Geodistance calculation.
-Having identified the IP block, you will have an approximation of the user's coordinates.
-You must now compare this with the set of airport coordinates to identify the airport and IATA code with the closest geodistance to the user.
+Take the users's coordinates and compare this with the set of airport coordinates to identify the airport and IATA code with the closest geodistance to the user.

   * Write out the uuid of the user and matching IATA code of the airport.